Design Book

 • Navigation header height increased to 72px

-• Added FAQ and Changelog entries to sidebar navigation
+• FAQ and Changelog sections added

 v1.1 — Tarbert · 21 March 2026